 Caffeine from coffee offers a stimulant to help with focus for better concentration.
 Yet, it can dehydrate if not replaced by drinking the same amount of water.

-These are just some ways in how to improve concentration through stressful times and prepare for a brighter learning future.
+These are just some ways in how to increase concentration through stressful times and prepare for a brighter learning future.